Twitter undelivered error messages

 Your account is suspended and is not permitted to access this feature.

-- Explanation: This bounced message is being returned directly from Twitter, indicating that your Twitter account has been suspended, and is, therefore, unable to publish posts.
+- Explanation: This bounced message is being returned directly from Twitter, indicating that your Twitter account has been suspended and is, therefore, unable to publish posts.

 Your Twitter profile registered on our platform needs to be re-authorized by you.
 Until this service is re-authorized, we won't be able to publish content on your behalf.